ccoutant/dwarf-locations/003-cfi-update.md

 In the subsection on FDE, in item 1 (length), change "function" to "subprogram".

-In Section 7.4.2 Call Frame Instructions, in the second paragraph, change "...encoded as DWARF expressions" to "...encoded as DWARF operation expressions E." Change the following sentence to "The DWARF operations that can be used in E have the following restrictions:".
+In Section 7.4.2 Call Frame Instructions, Change the following sentence to "The DWARF operations that can be used in E have the following restrictions:".

-**Ben: Do we really want to do the first change.**

 In the first bullet item, add the following opcodes to the list:
-`DW_OP_fbreg`, `DW_OP_implicit_pointer`, `DW_OP_aspace_deref_type`.
-Change
+`DW_OP_fbreg`, `DW_OP_implicit_pointer`,
-"operators are not allowed in an operand of these instructions" to "operations are not allowed".
+`DW_OP_aspace_deref_type`.
+Change "operators are not allowed in an operand of these instructions" to "operations are not allowed".

 **Ben: assuming the operator name changes from the address space proposal.**

 Change the second bullet to:

-> DW_OP_push_object_location is not allowed because there is no object
+> `DW_OP_push_object_location` is not allowed because there is no object
 > context to provide a value to push.

 In the third bullet, add `DW_OP_entry_value`.
 Change "is not